Cancer Research UK logo.

-After treatment for skin cancer you might have follow up appointments.
+After treatment for non melanoma skin cancer you might have follow up appointments.
 These are to check how you are and see whether you have any problems or worries.

 It’s important to check your skin and know how to protect it in the sun.
 If you spot any signs of another skin cancer between appointments, you should contact your GP or specialist.